thor-harsh/Project--php-1/README.md

 **What is a CRUD?** <br></br>

-CRUD is an acronym for the four basic operations used to create, read, update, and delete data in computer programming:
+CRUD is an acronym for the four basic operations used to create, read, update, and delete data in computer programming: <br>
-1. Create: Create new records
+1. Create: Create new records <br>
-2. Read: Access existing records, either by searching or viewing them
+2. Read: Access existing records, either by searching or viewing them <br>
-3. Update: Modify existing records
+3. Update: Modify existing records <br>
-4. Delete: Remove records from the database
+4. Delete: Remove records from the database<br></br>